fcumlin/sqa_latent_classification/README.md

-# Latent Feature Classification in Non-intrusive Speech Quality Assessment
+# Impairment classification using latent features in non-intrusive speech quality models

 Authors: Fredrik Cumlin (fcumlin@gmail.com), Xinyu Liang (hopeliang990504@gmail.com)

-This is the official implementation of latent distortion classification in non-intrusive speech quality assessment from the paper "Latent of DNN-based Speech Quality Assessment Method Classifies Distortions".
+This is the official implementation of latent distortion classification in non-intrusive speech quality assessment from the paper "Impairments are Clustered in Latents of Deep Neural Network-based Speech Quality Models".

 ## Download datasets